STORIES

-Blumberg also believes in giving back to his community.
+Blumberg also curates and manages the work of other artists, including the Jane Aaron Collection.
+He lives and works in Manhattan, where he is also involved in local civic initiatives.
 His odyssey to reopen the northern section of City Hall Park in New York began in the 1990s with a neighborhood coalition he helped to form called The Friends of City Hall Park.
 Their mission was to assure public access to the park (the park is nine acres but only one was publicly accessible), run volunteer events, and advocate for more funds.
 The organization pushed for the 1999 renovation and the reopening of the northern section of the park in 2006.
 The group keeps a running list of maintenance issues and compiles them in a regular “state of the park” report and hosts gardening events throughout the year.

 Skip Blumberg and MY HERO